sarayupai/rb5_ros2/README.md

 # Rb5 related packages in ROS2

-These packages and developed using ROS Foxy on Ubuntu 20.04.
+These packages are developed using ROS Foxy on Ubuntu 20.04.

 ## 1. rb5_ros2_vision